Skip to main content

 When is 3G being switched off? 📅

 In December 2021, the UK government announced that 2G and 3G will be phased out by 2033.
-Since then, some of our competitors have already announced plans to switch off 3G networks.

 Aside from the government guidance to sunset 2G and 3G spectrum by 2033, 4G and 5G are newer, faster, and more efficient technologies, so switching off 3G allows us to focus our investments and spectrum resources which will benefit our customers.